lucienbill/obsidian-daily-notes/README.md

 For years I wrote things in a mostly unordered fashion in many unsaved tabs in NotePad++.
 While better than nothing, it has its limitations.

-I recently discovered [this article](https://v5.chriskrycho.com/journal/writing-down-what-i-do-in-obsidian/) by Chris Krycho: " Writing Down What I Do—In Obsidian".
+I recently discovered [this article](https://v5.chriskrycho.com/journal/writing-down-what-i-do-in-obsidian/) by Chris Krycho: "Writing Down What I Do—In Obsidian".

 This repository is my own version of his system:
 - The structure is looser (simpler for me to leverage)